Meet our Activities Coordinator, Alex Petersen

 The CQC inspected the home on 17th and 18th of September (the report was released on 30th October) and rated the home, run by Barchester Healthcare, as “Outstanding” in four key assessment areas and “good” in one key assessment area.

 The report stated that: “People received an outstanding, personalised, caring service.
 People told us they received very kind and respectful support from staff who promoted their abilities, knew them well and genuinely enjoyed their company.
 The whole staff group worked as a team to support people in a person-centred way”.

 In celebration of the rating, which is the 7th “Outstanding” (or equivalent) rating for the company overall, CEO of Barchester Healthcare Dr Pete Calveley visited the home to thank each member of the team personally, and presented each one with a £500 gift voucher in appreciation of their hard work and contribution to the fantastic result for the home.

-There are plenty of fun activities planned throughout November here at Lucerne House.
+There are plenty of interesting activities planned throughout January here at Lucerne House.

 Come along to our friendly and informal group and enjoy a chat over a hot drink and snack.

 M.S.
 Coffee Mornings

 Come along to our resident-run coffee mornings and meet like-minded people.